rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 nameserver 10.0.0.2
 ```

-as we see the search parameter is defined by the aws-region-az.compute.internal, and the nameserver is the 10.0.0.2:
+as we see the search parameter is defined as the aws-region-az.compute.internal, and the nameserver is the 10.0.0.2:

 ```
 # nslookup 10.0.0.2 10.0.0.2
 2.0.0.10.in-addr.arpa   name = ip-10-0-0-2.eu-west-1.compute.internal.
 ```

-### 4. DNS Resolutions inside of Openshif4 cluster
+### 4. DNS Resolutions Basics in Openshif4 cluster

-So in order to check the resolution we need to have the proper net tools installed, and for this purpose we will create a debug pod of rhel-tools that already had installed it:
+So in order to check the resolution we need to have the proper net tools installed (dig, nslookup, tcmdump, etc), and for this purpose we will create a debug pod of rhel-tools that already had installed these tools:

 ```
 $ oc debug -t deployment/customer --image registry.access.redhat.c